-Adina Allen is in her final year of studies in Hebrew College Rabbinical School’s transdenominational training program and is a Wexner Graduate Fellow.
+Rabbi Adina Allen received rabbinic ordination in 2014 from Hebrew College Rabbinical School’s transdenominational training program and is a Wexner Graduate Fellow.
 Her passion lies at the intersection of Judaism, ecology, and creativity.

-This year Adina is the rabbinic intern at Temple Ahavat Achim in Gloucester, MA, where she is teaching adult education and working with the community to create a 3-5 year strategic plan for a large grant focused on creative arts programming.
-Last year Adina served as the rabbinic fellow at Tufts University Hillel where she worked with staff and students to creatively re-imagine and reinvigorate the Friday night Shabbat experience at Hillel.
+This past year Adina was the rabbinic intern at Temple Ahavat Achim in Gloucester, MA, where she taught adult education and worked with the community to create a 3-5 year strategic plan for a large grant focused on creative arts programming.
+Previously, Adina served as the rabbinic fellow at Tufts University Hillel where she worked with staff and students to creatively re-imagine and reinvigorate the Friday night Shabbat experience at Hillel.

 At Hebrew College, Adina envisioned and curated Emunah v’Omanut—an art exhibit that gave voice to the diverse ways we balance being inheritors and innovators of Judaism.
 She has led creative beit midrash sessions – using writing and art as a means of exploring text, tradition, and prayer – in a wide variety of Jewish settings.This past year, Adina completed an interfaith leadership fellowship through the CIRCLE fellowship program of Hebrew College and Andover Newton Seminary.
 As a CIRCLE fellow she led interfaith learning sessions using diverse creative modalities to explore texts and traditions of Judaism and Christianity.
-This summer was her second year as an Education Fellow at the Brandeis Bardin Collegiate Institute in Southern California where she staffed the beit midrash, facilitated creative prayer sessions, fused art and creativity with Torah, and worked with groups in the organic garden.
+For the past two summers she worked as an Education Fellow at the Brandeis Bardin Collegiate Institute in Southern California where she staffed the beit midrash, facilitated creative prayer sessions, fused art and creativity with Torah, and worked with groups in the organic garden.